DavesCodeMusings/openwrt-isolated/Improving the OpenWrt Isolated Network Experience.md

 > The instructions here are written to not only get you an end result, but to hopefully understand some things in the process.
 As such, they sometimes takes a roundabout way of getting to the answers.

 ## Prerequisites:
+* You should have completed all the steps in _Raspberry Pi Zero W as an Isolated WiFi Access Point_
 * You'll need a laptop with internet access and a microSD card slot.
 * You will also need the ability to log into OpenWrt via a command prompt (monitor and keyboard or serial connection.)